 That’s how the Indian Premier got launched and I hope you are all aware about big it has become.
 We covered that in our last week’s story.

 Liked the article?
 Stay tuned for the last piece on the mega success of IPL.
-It’s on the journey of IPL and the rise of other new leagues due to IPL.
+It’s on the one season wonders and huge paychecks given to the players over the years.

 Snippets were taken from Rajeev Kohli’s (Professor, Columia Universoty) case study on ‘The launch of IPL’ with his full approval.
 Writers need readers.
 Follow me @pilania_gourav on twitter.